Colorado's Natural Medicine Program LEGAL ACCESS IS EXPANDING

 1. Begin Your Training Journey

-The first step in the pathway to Colorado licensure is to complete 150+ hours of didactic education training through the Psychedelic Practitioner Core Training, which includes a specific Colorado Module.
+The first step in the pathway to Colorado licensure is to complete 150+ hours of didactic education training through the Psychedelic Practitioner Core Training, and elect for the add-on of the Colorado Module.

 2. Obtaining a Training License